Unlock the Power of 3CX Monitor: Your Ultimate Diagnostic Tool for Call Monitoring

 |This User Guide contains step-by-step instructions to successfully install 3CX Monitor.
 Begin by extracting the installer from the downloaded zip file (Step 1 above), then run the setup program named 3CXMonitor.exe

 |You can now log in to your software using the Extension and PIN.

 The following section guides you through a detailed walk-through of the installation process:

 Step 1: Download 3CX Monitor #

-- Find the software download link in the Order Confirmation Email, or you can find it in your order history on our website and download the 3CX Monitor application.
+Find the software download link in the Order Confirmation Email, or you can download the application by following the procedure,